Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Introduction

 \textbf{Contributions.} Our paper presents several key contributions. \begin{itemize} \item We introduce a novel theoretical framework to scrutinize the generalization error in FL.
-Distinctly, our approach shines a light on the ``participation gap'', an aspect largely glossed over in preceding research.
-This framework adeptly harnesses the information entropy of data sources, coupled with the distribution variances among them, to provide a more refined insight into the generalization potential of models. \item Drawing from our theoretical results, we champion a weighted aggregation approach alongside a duo of client selection methodologies.
-These are designed to amplify the generalization prowess of FL. \item The empirical evaluations using three widely-referenced datasets underscore the efficacy of our methods, consistently eclipsing benchmarks. \end{itemize}
+Distinctly, our approach shines a light on the distribution discrepancy, an aspect largely glossed over in preceding research.
+This framework adeptly harnesses the information entropy of data sources, coupled with the distribution variances among them, to provide a more refined insight into the generalization potential of models. \item Drawing from our theoretical results, we devise a weighted aggregation approach alongside a duo of client selection methods.
+These are designed to amplify the generalization prowess of FL, so trained models can provide better service for non-participating clients. \item The empirical evaluations using three widely-referenced datasets underscore the efficacy of our methods, consistently eclipsing benchmarks, which is matched with our theoretical findings. \end{itemize}